jonkavana/Programming-and-Scripting-EOY-Project/README.md

 ## Bibliography

 For a full list of the refernces, please see below as well as the Project2020Bibliography.txt file, where the structure aligns to the APA styleguide.
+Failing that, there is a word document version that is available to view in the repository.